WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 ![](/ReceiveLabelingRequired.png)

 Wasabi is not like other Bitcoin wallets, it is a privacy-oriented wallet and every feature and every design decision is based mainly (sometimes exclusively) on privacy cost/benefits analysis.
-For that reason many features depend on each other and a correct understanding of how they play together is critical to achieve and improve the privacy of our transactions.
+For that reason many of its features depend on each other and a correct understanding of how they play together is critical to achieve and improve the privacy of our transactions.

 ### Coin control